exercism/docs/building/tooling/representers/interface.md

   - A path to a directory containing the submitted file(s) (with a trailing slash).
   - A path to an output directory (with a trailing slash).
 This directory is writable.
 - The script must write a `representation.txt` file to the output directory.
+- The script must write a `representation.json` file to the output directory.
 - The script must write a `mapping.json` file to the output directory.

 ## Output format

+### representation.txt

 The `representation.txt` file contains some sort of canonical representation.
 This representation can take many forms, but is usually an AST: